 In 2013, we moved to Mapfre –

-Perhaps next time, we may prefer a full-coverage plan offered with Sanitas Expats or Caser Expat (including hospitalization).
+Many people prefer a full-coverage plan offered with Sanitas Expats or Caser Expat (including hospitalization) and coverage in the USA.
 I really liked the online services and they have all of their documents in English as well as Spanish.

 They do cater more to foreigners, but their prices show that.
 When they sent us a quote they offered one that was geared more towards expats and had regular coverage in the US as well.

 How much does private health insurance in Spain cost?

-For us, as of July 2021, we still have DKV.
+For us, as of 2024, we still have DKV.
 It is now €387 a quarter, so it has gone up about €13 each year. (it would not meet the non lucrative visa requirements as they stand today).
 We do have a co-pay) and rarely use it.
 I am autonomo (self-employed) now and we have access to the free Spanish public health system as well.
 The DKV insurance is something we keep because it is low cost, just in case we are no longer self-employed, plus the 90 days of travel insurance included is a bonus.

 Live a Healthy Life!